wizmo2/zidoo-player/README.md

-# Custom home-assistant component for Zidoo media players
+# Home-assistant component for Zidoo media players
 HA media-player and api wrapper.

 This is a functioning solution for controlling my Z9S Zidoo media player on Home-Assistant.
 Based on the Zidoo rest api, it should work on other devices (feedback/PRs welcome)